The 2026 Rocky Mountain Photography Tour

 The Canadian Rockies are just so spectacular.
-I have been fortunate enough to photograph and lead tours through the Rockies on several occasions.
+I have been so lucky to photograph and lead tours through the Rockies on several occasions.
 They almost make landscape photography easy.
-I am pleased to announce the dates for my 2026 Photo Location Tour of the Rockies
+I am pleased to announce my 2026 Rocky Mountain Photography Tour.

 Quick Details

-Where: Our base of operations will be in Canmore Alberta, about a 20 minute drive from the town of Banff.
+Where: We will use Canmore Alberta as our base of operations.
+Canmore features spectacular mountain scenery with a chill atmosphere, great restaurants and tons of accommodations.
+The town is about a 10 minute drive from Banff National Park, so very easy access to the best photography locations.
 For more about Canmore check out my two posts about this great little town: Canmore: Your Base for exploring Banff and My 5 Favorite Photography locations in Canmore

 Price: $1000 CDN

-So what exactly is a photo location tour and how does it compare to a photo workshop?
-Attendees to my location tours are serious amateur photographers and are very familiar with their cameras and lenses.
-They are also very practiced at finding a composition and developing a story for their images.
-Without a doubt I am there to help, and guide participants as much as possible, but I do rely on participants for their own expertise.
+Attendees to my photography tours are serious amateur photographers and are very familiar with their cameras and lenses.
+They are also very practiced at finding compositions and developing a story.
+Without a doubt I am there to help, and guide participants as much as possible with suggestions on compositions, camera settings and looking for that portfolio shot.

 Where Will We Go?

-Here is a short list of potential sites we can visit on our Location Tour.
+Here is a short list of potential locations as part of the Photography Tour.
 The itinerary will depend on the weather and expected conditions for sunrise and sunset.
 Using Canmore as our base we can explore locations in the Banff, Yoho, and Kootenay National Parks, and even head down to Kananaskis Provincial Park.
 Specific locations could include;

 • Vermillion Lakes – Banff